AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

 Step 3: Clone the Source Code:
 Now all the required prerequisite steps are completed and we will be shifting toward the source code.
-So, in the selected directory we need to clone the Project COT retrieval.
+So, in the selected directory we need to clone the Project cloud-phase-prediction.

 1. Change to the project directory:
 For eg: cd /umbc/rs/nasa-access/users/garimak1/ddp/cloud-phase-prediction-main

-2. COT retrieval source code from the big-data-lab-umbc repository using git (cloud_phase_ddp) branch: https://github.com/AI-4-atmosphere-remote-sensing/cloud-phase-prediction.git
+2. cloud-phase-prediction code from the big-data-lab-umbc repository using git from a specific (cloud_phase_ddp) branch: https://github.com/AI-4-atmosphere-remote-sensing/cloud-phase-prediction.git

 3. Go to the directory: